shuftipro/RESTful-API-v1.3/off-site_with_ocr/off-site_with_ocr.md

 	Required: **Yes**
 	Format: **object**

-	In name object used in background checks service, first_name and last_name is required and other fields are optional.
+	In name object used in background checks service, first_name is required and other fields are optional.

 	* <h4>first_name</h4>